yetibot/yetibot/README.md

-# yetibot
+# Yetibot

-You can treat yetibot as a communal command line.
+You can treat Yetibot as a communal command line.
 It works well for:

  - **teaching**: how to run internal automation, language evaluation for JS, Scala, Clojure, and Haskell